oslabs-beta/Svve11/README.md

 ## About Us

 Welcome to Svve11!
-We bring to your Svelte applications a **fully tested**, **ready-to-use** library of components with an accessibility first design!
+We bring to your Svelte applications a **fully tested**, **ready-to-use** library of components with an accessibility first design philosophy!

 For easier readability of documentation, check out our website [http://www.svve11.io/](http://www.svve11.io/)